On our quest to discover urban nature around Europe, we’ve taken a trip to Budapest and visited the city’s very own Central Park, Margaret Island.

 - Budapest’s Highlights by Bike with Goulash Meal

 1) Ride in a funky vehicle

-The island is 2.5 km long and 500 m wide. if you’re travelling with kids or elderly parents, touring it on foot is probably not an option.
-But fear not, bus number 26 runs the length of the island, and on the island itself there are plenty of vehicles to hire.
+We already mentioned above that it takes about an hour to walk across Margaret Island.
+If you’re travelling with kids or elderly parents, touring it on foot is probably not an option.
+But fear not, bus number 26 runs the length of the island, and there are plenty of vehicles to hire.

 2) Climb Margaret Island’s water tower